 10. Join an Ad Revenue Company

-Have you ever seen different ads on bloggers websites and wonder how they got them on there?
+Have you ever seen different ads on bloggers’ websites and wondered how they got them on there?
 Well, when you work with an advertising company they place ads throughout your site and when someone clicks the ad you get paid.
 Working with an advertising company is an amazing way to make passive income very quickly.

 In the last two months, I have made $1500 + just from having ads on my website.
 I didn’t have to do anything because the Mediavine tech team set it all up for me when I first signed up.
 So, basically, I make passive income from them every single day just from readers coming to my site.

-With Mediavine, you have to get at least 25,000 sessions per month which normally equals to at least 35k+ page views per month from a blog.
+With Mediavine, you have to get at least 50,000 sessions per month which normally equals to at least 60k+ page views per month from a blog.
 Some of the other ad companies that I have heard great things about are Sovrn (anyone can join and start making money), and Adthrive (you need at least 100,000 monthly pageviews to join this ad company).
-So, if you are looking into earning passive income every month check out joining an ad revenue company.
+So, if you are looking into earning passive income every month check out joining an ad-revenue company.

 11. Sponsored posts